-The University of Manchester is advancing our understanding of the world in which we live, addressing global inequalities to improve lives.
+The University of Manchester is advancing our understanding of the world in which we live, addressing inequalities to improve lives.

 Across the world, men and women’s opportunities, experiences, their potential and their quality of life are shaped by unequal treatment, prejudice and discrimination due to their personal characteristics or family background.

 As we have done for almost two centuries, The University of Manchester is leading the way in addressing all aspects of inequality, from poverty to social justice, from living conditions to equality in the workplace.
 Bringing together some of the best academic minds in applied medicine, business, law, social sciences and the arts, we’re meeting these challenges head on, creating and sharing knowledge to understand our world and directly change it for the better.

 Researchers have developed a mapping tool to measure climate disadvantage and identify vulnerable groups.